Burgdorf, Switzerland

-Burgdorf (/de-CH/; Berthoud /fr/; High Alemannic: Bùùrdlef) is the largest city in the Emmental in the canton of Bern in Switzerland.
+Burgdorf (/de-CH/; Berthoud /fr/; High Alemannic: Bùùrdlef) is a municipality and the largest town in the Emmental in the canton of Bern in Switzerland.
 It was the capital of the district of the same name until 2010, when it became part of the new Emmental district.

 Name

 The city is named Burgdorf in German, and Berthoud in French (which is not a literal translation of Burgdorf).
 The city is named Berthoud in memorial of Berchthold V. Duke of Zähringen who added a plaque to the city entrance for his victory against the Burgundese.
 A Latinized form of Burgdorf is known as Castrovilla, but a Villa Berchtoldi or similar has not been found to date.

 History

 The Burgdorf castle, first built in 1175, now contains a museum founded in 1886.